 Attractions in Queen Elizabeth National Park Uganda

 The park has a variety of Flora and Fauna and it’s acknowledged to be a habitat for over 95 mammal species with about 612 species of birds.
-The various species in this park, has made it a unique park most liked by tourists.
+The various species in this park, has made it a unique park most liked by all Uganda safari tourists.
 Geographers will say that the park has around 57 vegetation but in actual sense, it has five levels of vegetation.
 Namely bushy grassland, Acacia woodland, Lakeshore or swamp vegetation along with forest grassland.
+On the 8 day safari in Uganda, you can visit Queen Elizabeth and other parks in Uganda.

 The grasslands of the park settles wildlife such as Cape buffalo, Uganda kob, waterbuck, warthlog, lion, leopard, hyena, giant forest hog as well as elephants.Topis can only be discovered in Ishasha and forest primate found in Kyambura gorge in addition to Maramagambo forest.